 or"no"

 ) specifying if the data are pruned.
-The plot will then present the data as means with error bars.- current_type
+The plot will then present the data as means with error bars.
+This is only relevant for y variables likemean_P1

 A character describing the current type.
 Allowed values are